 cover are shihonage, and ikkajo (ikkyo).
 This is because they are

 regarded as very difficult to master, and need to be introduced early

 on.
 In fact, you will come back to these techniques often during your

-All of the basic techniques of Aikido need to be practised thousands of times in order to truly master them.
+All of the basic techniques must be practiced thousands of times to truly master them.
 Of course, you already know, that repetition is the only way to get good at anything.

 There are many different methods of performing the Aikido basic techniques, and many instructors will say that their way is correct - and they are all right.

 You see, over the years the founder of Aikido, Master Morihei Ueshiba taught many different ways of performing each technique.

 It really depended when each instructor was present, as to how they were taught.
 Also everyone has their own personal preferences, don't they?

 I strongly suggest that you practise a variety of ways of performing each of the basic Aikido techniques.
 This way you will develop a greater understanding of the main principles involved that underlie them.